Softhouse/kubernetes.rocks/md/index.md

 ```

 Note:
-Address to gcloud registry is eu.gcr.io or gcr.io for US (don't mix registry and cluster zones, you'll get a registry error when pods pull images), followed by project, name and version
+Address to gcloud registry is eu.gcr.io or gcr.io for US (don't mix registry and cluster regions, you'll get a registry error when pods pull images), followed by project, name and version
 The version environment variable is just a one-liner to generate a random string in bash
 Two options: cloud builder means you don't need local docker but you always send the complete build context (no local docker, but uploads more data).
 Classic docker means you build locally, but you'll only send the layers that diff in the image (local docker required, but smaller uploads, if you do proper Dockerfiles.
 You can of course use any registry